don-v/JSBooks/EloquentJS_3rdEd/P1_Language/07_Prj_Robot/notes/07_Prj_Robot.md

 The automation must decide, at each poitn, where to go next.
 It has finished its task when all parcels have been delivered.

+To be able to simulate this process, we must define a virtual world that can describe it.
+This model tells us where the robot is and where the parcels are.
+When the robot has decided to move somewhere, we need to updated the model to reflect the new situation.

+If one is thinking in terms of OOP, one's first impulse might be to start defining objects for the various elements in the world: a class for the robot, one for a parcel, maybe one for places.
+These could then hold properties that describe their current state, each as the pile of parcels at a location, which we could change when updating the world.

+This is wrong.

+At least, it usually is.
+The fact that something sounds like an object does not automatically mean that it should be an object in one's program.
+Reflexively writing classes for every concept in one's application tends to leave one with a collection of interconnected objects that each have their own internal changing state.
+Such programs are often hard to understand and thus easy to break.

+Instead, let's condense the village's state down to the minimal set of values that define it.
+There's the robot's current location and the collection of undelivered parcels, each of which has a current location and a destination address.
+That's it.

+And while we'r eat it, let' smake it so that we don't _change_ this state when the robot moves but rather compute a _new_ state for the situation after the move.

 <!-- HERE -- the task -->